kapicorp/kapitan/docs/pages/contribute/code.md

 2. Install dependencies

     ```bash
-    poetry install --all-extras --with dev
+    poetry install --all-extras --with dev --with test
     ```

     Poetry creates a virtual environment with the required dependencies installed.